(A) General purpose and applicability

 (10) Financial, programmatic, statistical, and recipient records and supporting documents must be retained for a minimum of three years after the submittal of the final expenditure report for the grant or as otherwise provided by any minimum retention requirements specified by applicable state or federal law.
 If any litigation, claim, negotiation, audit or other action involving the records has started before the expiration of the three-year period, the records must be retained until the completion of the action and resolution of all issues that arise from it, or until the end of the regular three-year period, whichever is later.

 (11) Certification that a contractor has not and will not use federal funds to pay for any lobbying activities as defined in the Byrd Anti-lobbying Amendment (31 U.S.C.
 1352).
-Certification is required for contractors that apply or bid for an award of $100,000 or more.
+Certification is required for contractors that apply or bid for an award of one hundred thousand dollars or more.

 Promulgated Under: 111.15